JGabrielGruber/Gruhoc/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the AGPLv3 License.
-See `LICENSE` for more information.
+See the [License](LICENSE) for more information.